peec/laravel-aws/README.md

 This can be used with Elastic Beanstalk Multi Docker Container.

+## By using this setup to deploy your apps your app will:

+- Have one or more app instances depending on the load of your app
+- Have a separate cache cluster server with one or multiple cache nodes (memcached).
+- Have a separate database server  (default is mysql)
+- CDN server configured and ready to use for your `app.css` and `app.js`.

 ## What is special about this setup?

 - Database is automatically configured.
 No configuration needed what so ever.